 - Chemicals – These consist of pickling liquor, acid sludge, caustic wash, lime, spent ammoniacal liquor, boiler blow down and toxic chemicals etc.

 - For removal of suspended solids of very fine size and varying size thickeners, clarifiers and clariflocculators are used individually or in combination.
-Coagulants such as alum, ferric chloride, ferric sulphates, poly electrolytes are used for coagulation of the suspended solids.
+Coagulants such as alum, ferric chloride, ferric sulphates, and poly-electrolytes are used for coagulation of the suspended solids.

 - Effluent containing oils – For collecting oils from effluents, conventional process of natural floatation and skimming is used.
 The collection of skimmed oil is done by mobile troughs.

-A typical flow sheet for water pollution control is given in Fig 1
+A typical flow sheet for the treatment of sludge is shown in Fig 4.